relativitydev/relativity.testing.framework/README.md

 ## Maintainers

-The [Developer Environments](https://einstein.kcura.com/x/ehUcBg) team is the primary care-taker of this repository.
-Contact and support information may be found on the linked team page.
+The Developer Environments team is the primary care-taker of this repository.

-## Creating Support Tickets

-For issues with relativity.testing.framework please email "help-esys@relativity.com".
-Please Include "relativity.testing.framework" in the email subject with all important aspects of the issue in the email body,  ie. Errors, exceptions, failures, screenprints.
-The email will generate a support ticket the Developer Environments team will look at.

-## Feature Enhancements
+## Reporting Issues and Adding Feature Enhancements

-For feature enhancements, please open a PR against the repository.
-Maintainers of the repository will be notified and review the PR.
+For bug reports or feature enhancements, please create an [Issue](https://github.com/relativitydev/relativity.testing.framework/issues) using the respective template.
+Before reporting an issue, please follow these guidelines.
+It helps us in understanding the request and provide a quicker response time.

+- Determine if it's a bug report or a feature enhancement.
+- Perform a quick search in the [issue tracker](https://github.com/relativitydev/relativity.testing.framework/issues) to see if the issue has already been reported.
+If it has, add a comment to the existing issue instead of opening a new one.
+- If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.